Hurricane Season 2026: Season Opens Quiet as El Niño Suppresses the Atlantic

-After 2024's brutal season (18 storms, $124 billion in damage, 252+ deaths from Helene alone), a quieter year sounds reassuring.
-But I want to push back on that a bit.
-“Below average” doesn't mean safe.
+After 2024's brutal season (18 storms, $124 billion in damage, 252+ deaths from Helene alone), a quiet opener is welcome.
+But I've been doing this long enough to know “below average” doesn't mean safe.
 The 1992 season had just 7 named storms.
 One of them was Hurricane Andrew, a Category 5 that destroyed 63,000 homes in South Florida.
 The 2004 season developed during El Niño conditions and still produced 4 hurricane landfalls in Florida.

 Every 2026 Forecast, Compared